List of Lego films and TV series: History

 On August 5, 2022, in a podcast interview with The Ankler, Dan Lin revealed that he'll produce an upcoming Lego film that is in development, saying "We know we have to switch it up and take to a different art form that's still true to LEGO."
 Lin promised that the creative team had "reinvented" the Lego world for the film, but it does not yet have a release date.
 By July 2023, it was announced that it will be a live-action/animation hybrid similar to the films of The Lego Movie franchise, and that Aaron and Adam Nee were attached to direct the film.

 In January 2024, it was announced that Pharrell Williams was making an animated biographical film of his career, titled Piece by Piece, in Lego form.
 It was released on October 11, 2024, by Focus Features the United States and Canada, and Universal Pictures internationally.

 In October 2024, Universal Pictures confirmed the production of three new LEGO films, each directed by Jake Kasdan, Patty Jenkins, and Joe Cornish.
-Kasdan’s film is based on an original concept by Matt Mider and Kevin Burrows, featuring a script by Andrew Mogel and Jarrad Paul.
+Kasdan's film is based on an original concept by Matt Mider and Kevin Burrows, featuring a script by Andrew Mogel and Jarrad Paul.
 Jenkins is working with Geoff Johns to write the screenplay of her film.
 Cornish, in turn, is revising a draft by Heather Anne Campbell based on a treatment by Simon Rich.
 These films are announced to be set in live-action.
 A new live-action film set in the Lego Ninjago theme is also confirmed, and will be written by Dan and Kevin Hageman, who were initially the head writers of the first nine seasons of the original Ninjago television series.
 It remains unclear whether these films will incorporate animation in any form or be entirely live-action.

 In July 2025, Kenny Ortega was announced as an executive producer to a live-action television musical based on the Lego Friends theme, set to release in 2026.

-In August 2025, James Morosini was revealed to be developing a Lego film with Universal titled Inner Child from spec script originially written for live-action.
+In August 2025, James Morosini was revealed to be developing a Lego film with Universal titled Inner Child from spec script originally written for live-action.